Backcountry Digs at Their Finest

 Kifaru Slick Bag

-Best Sleeping Bag For Extreme Weather: REI’s -20 degree Expedition bag is a true four-season bed.
-A double zipper system allows you stay comfortable in any temperature; unzip the inner zipper to reveal a little extra space and dump heat, or keep both zippers closed when you’re high above the treeline.
+REI’s -20 degree Fahrenheit Expedition bag is a true four-season bed.
+A double zipper system allows you stay comfortable in any temperature; unzip the inner zipper to reveal a little extra space and dump heat, or keep both zippers closed when you’re high above the tree line.
 Water-repellent down and face fabric, as well as an independent hood and collar closure, firmly plant the Expedition as a powerhouse for heat retention.
 It might be overkill this summer, but if you’re heading anywhere high altitude, you’ll thank us while your partners shiver all night.

 The North Face Mercurial 1S

-Best Fast and Light Sleeping Bag: Weighing in under two pounds, the Mercurial 1S is perfect for ultralight fastpackers and hammock campers.
+Weighing in under two pounds, the Mercurial 1S is perfect for ultralight fastpackers and hammock campers.
 The semi-rectangular cut has extra room to fit a liner bag ($109+) for extra warmth (it’s rated at 45 degrees alone, so you’ll probably need the liner most of the year).
-The Primaloft Sport insulation is wicking, so even humid nights or desert camping will be comfortable year-round.
+The Primaloft Silver insulation is wicking, so even humid nights or desert camping will be comfortable year-round.
 As a bonus, both the Mercurial and its liner unzip to lay flat for blanket or comforter use around camp.